 You can contact Accounts Payable by phone at 541-684-7295.

 The following benefits are available for full-time faculty and staff.
-These are only summaries—benefits are subject to their respective policies as defined in the NCU Employee Handbook and are subject to change at the discretion of the NCU Board of Trustees.
+These are only summaries—benefits are subject to their respective policies as defined in the Bushnell Employee Handbook and are subject to change at the discretion of the Bushnell Board of Trustees.

 Voluntary Dental and Vision Insurance

 Voluntary group dental insurance is available to eligible employees and their dependents at the employee’s expense.
-NCU offers two plans through LifeMap Assurance Company: a base level plan and a buy-up.
+Bushnell offers two plans: a base level plan and a buy-up.
 Voluntary vision insurance is also available to eligible employees for a low monthly premium.

 Eligible employees must enroll within the first 30 days of employment or during the annual open enrollment period.